NotThePaintStore/dnd/README.md

 - Ethereal Plane = Spatial Sea; Astral Plane = Temporal Sea (Sea of Stars?)
 - Etherguard: joint military force surrounding the Ghostlands; their role is to keep the ghosts away from the populated cities and towns.
 Each kingdom contributes men to the Etherguard annually.
 - The Archangels (or Ahura Mazda (celestial for “Holy Immortals”)) are the 4 Solars that are Pelor’s highest-ranked servants and personal guard.
 Their names are Uriel, Mikael, Israfil, and Azrael.
+- Each major city has its own knightly order.
+- The Rusty Lantern: an old abandoned tavern in Waterdeep that's given to the PCs

 ### Outer Planes of Existence